Our Second Love, Chocolate Dipped Cookies

 Scoop up the cookie with one fork and tap the handle of the fork gently on the edge of the bowl.
-The goal here is to tap off excess chocolate so your cookies with resemble cookies and not something that fell in a mud puddle.
+The goal here is to tap off excess chocolate so your cookies resemble cookies and not something that fell in a mud puddle.
 Tap too hard and it’s cookie overboard.

 Use your second fork to gently guide the cookie off the original fork and onto the parchment.
 This will help maintain a nice smooth top to your cookie; any fork marks will be on the bottom or one side only.

-Step Four: When all your cookies are dipped it’s time to decorate.
+When all your cookies are dipped, it’s time to decorate.
 If you didn’t listen to me and melted more than ½ lb. of chocolate and are still dipping cookies you’re going to have to stop and decorate what you have done because if you don’t your first cookies will start to set up before you finish dipping the rest.
 Just another good reason to follow instructions.
 We used plain nonpareil for our cookies.
 They are fun and colorful and add a little crunch.

-Step Five: If you’ve tempered your chocolate it is probably already starting to set at room temperature.
+If you’ve tempered your chocolate, it is probably already starting to set at room temperature.
 If it’s the middle of August and the temperature of your house is approaching that of the surface of the sun or you are just impatient you can carefully transfer your cookie sheet to your refrigerator.
 Check after 5 minutes and every 2 minutes after that.
 While your refrigerator is cool it is also humid and moisture is the enemy of chocolate.

-Step Six: EAT!!!
+EAT!
 Nom nom nom.
 Whatever you don’t eat can be stored in an airtight container at room temperature for a good, long time.

 I doubt we’ll ever find out, they just seem to disappear.